-The former CCC structures at Crane Flat (Buildings 6013 and 6017), constructed in 1934, continue to be used as an oil house/light plant and bathhouse.
-By 1946, several surplus Navy buildings were moved to Crane Flat for use at the blister rust camps.
-These buildings were originally military field-type temporary structures that had been used as a short- term naval hospital at the Ahwahnee during World War II (ARG 2003).
-The previous location of the structures is unknown.
+By 1946, several surplus Navy buildings were moved to Crane Flat for use at the Blister Rust camp.
+These buildings were originally military field- type temporary structures that had been used as a short- term naval hospital at the Ahwahnee during World War II (ARG 2003).
 The relocated buildings functioned as a dormitory and a mess hall (Buildings 6015 and 6014) (Ryan 1999a; Greene 1987), which have continued to serve the same purposes to the present day.
+The campus as a whole does not appear to qualify as a NRHP District due to lack of integrity and modern changes to several buildings.

-The Crane Flat cultural landscape, defined as a geographic area associated with specific historic activities, is composed of four component landscapes (Pacific Legacy 2006), which somewhat correlate with the archeological loci discussed previously.
+The Crane Flat area is composed of four component landscapes (Pacific Legacy 2006), which somewhat correlate with the archeological loci discussed previously.
 Defined as the Gobin/Hurst Way Station, Ranger Station, CCC Camp, and the Blister Rust Camp, these four component landscapes dated from different time periods of occupation and overlapped one another in some instances.
 Largely due to the substantial alterations that have occurred over time, leading to a loss of the landscape's essential character- defining features, none of the four component landscapes appear to have sufficient integrity to be eligible for listing on the NRHP.
-Consequently, the Crane Flat cultural landscape as a whole is considered not eligible for NRHP inclusion.
+Consequently, the Crane Flat landscape as a whole is considered not eligible for NRHP inclusion.